Sociology of gender: Third gender

 Throughout history, and around the world, the idea of a third gender has existed.
 In Native American culture, the two spirit had gender roles different from men and women.
 More specifically, in Navajo society, the third gender is known as nadle.
 Nadle is a gender that does tasks commonly for both men and women, but also dresses according to whatever task they are doing at the moment.
-The muxe of southern Mexico are males who identify as neither male or female.
-In Samoa the Fa'afafine are biological males who identify as females.
+The muxe of southern Mexico are biological males who identify as neither male nor female.
+In Samoa, the Fa'afafine are biological males who identify as females.
 In Indian society, the hijra include eunuchs, intersex people, and transgender people.
-They give up sexual desires and participating in sexual practices by sacrificial emasculation, or the removal of the testicles and penis.
+They give up sexual desires and participate in sexual practices by sacrificial emasculation, or the removal of the testicles and penis.
 They are considered outsiders in their communities and have formed their own language.
 In the United States, the concept of a third gender is beginning to gain traction.
 Some jurisdictions, such as California, now permit a third non-binary gender; this is generally marked on IDs as an "X".